 Space bar ― Move the selection area around.

-Capture to clipboard ― Hold down the Control key while you press the other keys to save the screenshot in clipboard so you can paste the image directly into a document.
+Screenshot to clipboard ― Hold down the Control key while you press the other keys to save the screenshot in clipboard so you can paste the image directly into a document.

-Capture a specific window ― ⌘-Shift-4 then Space bar.
+Screenshot a specific window ― ⌘-Shift-4 then Space bar.
 Move the camera pointer over a window to highlight it and then click the mouse button.

-Capture the Mac’s menu bar ― ⌘-Shift-4 and then Space bar.
+Screenshot the Mac’s menu bar ― ⌘-Shift-4 and then Space bar.
 Now move the camera pointer to highlight the Mac’s menu bar and click the mouse button.

-Capture a menu ― First click a menu to reveal its contents.
+Screenshot a menu ― First click a menu to reveal its contents.
 Then hit ⌘-Shift-4, drag the crosshair pointer over a desired area and release the mouse button.

-Capture a menu without the title ― Click the menu to reveal its contents.
+Screenshot a menu without the title ― Click the menu to reveal its contents.
 Hit ⌘-Shift-4 and then Space bar.
 Now move the camera pointer to highlight the pull-down menu and click the mouse button.

 You can always bring up these shortcuts using the Mac’s built-in help.